megamsys/vertice/README.md

 Vertice is the core engine for Megam Vertice 1.5.x and is open source.

+# Roadmap for 2.0

+Read the [Deployment design]https://github.com/megamsys/verticedev/blob/master/proposals/01.deployments.md).

+## Where is the code for 2.0

+We have moved the development to private gitlab as it will have enterprise features.

+## When can i get it in my anxious hands

+`2.0` will be released on `Sep 30 2017` or less.

 `2.0` developed with private enterprise features and is moved to gitlab.